 When nothing works

 As I wrote above, we are permanent students.
 Sometimes, everything we are doing simply doesn’t work.
 It happens sometimes.
-I always tell to my students, colleagues and dog owners that, when it happens, we should stop.
+I always tell my students, colleagues, and dog owners that, when it happens, we should stop.
 The silence, observation, and thinking are the best teachers at that moment (image below).

-I suggest the article below from Dr. Abrantes, with an interesting perspective about the subject.
+I suggest the article below from Dr. Abrantes, with an interesting perspective on the subject.

-In conclusion, it much more than training, just enjoy every moment with your dog, cat, horse, guinea pig, etc.
+In conclusion, it is much more than training.
+Enjoy every moment with your dog, cat, horse, guinea pig, etc.